famtyen/famlanguage/README.md

 # famlanguage
-fam language is universal human-AI-AI language
+Fam language is high level universal human-AI-AI language .
+Read the official fam language specification for more details .